-This article was written by Associate Dina Sorensen and originally published by the Center for Active Design.
+This article was written by former Associate Dina Sorensen and originally published by the Center for Active Design.

 Design that allows physical activity and movement to permeate school culture empowers kids with the choice of when and how they need to move – to learn.
 In 2010, a team of public health scientists and design practitioners began to engage in a multidisciplinary effort to formulate a platform that addresses the benefits of health-promoting learning environments.
 The resulting Physical Activity Design Guidelines for School Architecture (PADG) gives those who have a hand in shaping the built and educational environment for children, a roadmap to radically change existing sedentary practices in schools.
 This article, written by project designer and co-author of the PADG, Dina Sorensen, highlights core principles of designing 21st century schools to serve as havens for lifelong health and learning – or what she terms as ‘health infrastructure.’